Kill Zone Trading in Forex: Basics and Strategies

 Understanding Kill Zones

-Why do ICT Kill Zones matter?
+What are ICT Kill Zones?
 A Kill Zone in forex trading refers to a specific time period during which currency pairs experience increased volatility and volume.
-These periods are crucial for traders who aim to capitalise on significant price movements.
 The concept, popularised by Michael Huddleston, also known as the Inner Circle Trader, highlights the importance of timing in trading strategies.

 The strategies are based on global forex hours.
 The forex market operates 24 hours a working day across four major sessions: Sydney, Tokyo, London, and New York.
-The interaction between these sessions, particularly at their opening and closing times, creates unique opportunities for traders.
-The heightened activity during these periods can lead to greater liquidity and faster price movements.
+The interaction between these sessions, particularly at their opening and closing times, creates unique conditions for traders.
+The heightened activity during these periods is supposed to lead to higher liquidity and faster price movements.

 The Four Primary Kill Zones

 Below, we’ve described each along with the key ICT Kill Zone times.
-You can see how currency pairs react during these times in FXOpen’s free TickTrader platform.
+You can see how currency pairs react during these times in FXOpen’s TickTrader trading platform.

 1. Asian Kill Zone